andklapp/spigotmc-manager/README.md

 # SpigotMC-manager
 SpigotMC-manager is a set of scripts to make managing a SpigotMC Minecraft server easier.

+### Notice
+This is pretty casually developed software.
+It may contain bugs.
+If you think you've found one, please submit an issue.

 ## Capabilities

 ### Things it does now: